AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 ```

-Next we need toa dd the validation to make sure the user is following our rules for data in the application.
+Next we need to add the validation to make sure the user is following our rules for data in the application.

 The validation looks dramatically similar to the store method's... with one or two small changes...